 Adolescence can be a confusing time for teens.
 Adopted teens may have special issues connected to identity formation, rejection, control, and the need to connect with one’s roots.
 It helps when parents are understanding and supportive.
 Questions surrounding these issues are not a reflection of adoptive parents’ parenting style.
 Wanting to know about their birth family does not mean that adopted teens are rejecting their adoptive family.

 If your family has a long-standing history of openness, honesty, and comfort with adoption, chances are that you will be able to help your teen work through adolescence.
-When openness has not been your family style, or if you see alarming behaviors such as drug use or withdrawal from enjoyable activities, you should seek professional help.
+When openness has not been your family style, or if you see alarming behaviors such as withdrawal from enjoyable activities, you should seek professional help.

 Mental health experts are confident that adopted teens can confront and resolve their developmental issues just as their non-adopted peers do.
 With the support and understanding of their parents, adopted teens can forge even stronger family bonds that will continue to nurture their future relationships.

 Source: National Adoption Information Clearinghouse